 Joseph Okeny, the teacher representative, assists in preparing the budget for use of SFR funds.
 The budget is prepared in collaboration with teachers, PTA and major funders.
 Priorities are established such that varying levels of support can be utilized in the best way to support the school’s goals.
 SFR support is provided monthly.
 One hundred percent of contributions are distributed to the schools providing education to children of refugees.

 Joseph Okeny maintains a record of appropriate expenditures in the form of receipts for materials purchased locally and teacher stipends.
 Letters from classroom teachers and students are provided to SFR as recognition that funds have been distributed in accordance with budgets and that needs are being met.

 Case histories, donation lists, distribution records, accounting summaries, and all other records are maintained at SFR’s corporate headquarters in Portland, Maine.
 SFR’s President is a retired Certified Public Accountant who ensures that financial records of the Corporation are subject to adequate internal control and check.

 Officers of the Corporation are Charles H. Roscoe, President; Susan R. Roscoe, Secretary; and John C. Roscoe, Treasurer.
 Susan is the wife of Charles.
 John is the adult son of Charles and Susan.
 Bosco Oringa is a former resident of the settlement, a former student at St Bakhita School, and a 2012 graduate of the University of New England.
 None of these individuals receive awards or payment from the Corporation.
-All funds received from the Corporation are distributed to the recipient school(s) in Africa.
+All funds received from the Corporation are distributed to the recipient school(s) in Uganda.